 Additionally, best practice is to build an exponential backoff or similar retry algorithm in which the timeout value for retry increases after each unsuccessful attempt.
 Please ensure that all retry attempts hold the connections open for 15 seconds before terminating the call.

-All communication with Tango Card’s RaaS API must be authenticated.
-We recommend Certificate Chain certificates containing SSL/TLS and Certificate Authority (CA) for authentication:
+For Tango API, we recommend Certificate Chain containing SSL/TLS and Certificate Authority (CA) for authentication:

-The communication with Tango Card’s RaaS API is handled over Transport Layer Security (SSL), a commonly-used protocol for managing secured message transmissions on the Internet.
-As a client of the RaaS API make sure you have the Certificate Chain (an intermediate certificate) on you server.
+The communication with Tango API is handled over Transport Layer Security (SSL), a commonly-used protocol for managing secured message transmissions on the Internet.
+As a client of Tango API, make sure you have the Certificate Chain (an intermediate certificate) on you server.
 Not having the Certificate Chain disallows communication and can expose you to the potential man-in-the-middle attacks.
 To accomplish this purpose, we recommend you to add the Certificate Authority (CA) to your system’s trusted list.
 If that’s not possible, the alternative is to include the certificate in your application.
 Major CAs deliver a bundled file containing the complete Certificate Chain providing a single installation method for the certificate.

 https = Net::HTTP.new('integration-api.tangocard.com', 443) https.use_ssl = true https.verify_mode = OpenSSL::SSL::VERIFY_PEER https.ca_file = File.join(File.dirname(__FILE__), "../ca_certs/AmazonRootCA1.pem") https.request_get('/fake/example')